ville87/offsec/Windows/bypass_app_whitelisting.md

 You can use the Workfolders application in Windows to run any binary in the current directory after renaming it to "control.exe":
 ![](screenshot.png)

+## Using Teams Update.exe
+Copy your payload into %userprofile%\AppData\Local\Microsoft\Teams\current\.
+Then run the command.
+Update.exe will execute the file you copied:
+`%userprofile%\AppData\Local\Microsoft\Teams\Update.exe --processStart payload.exe --process-start-args "whatever args"`